ibm-learning-skills-dev/LearningKubeApp/README.md

 2. Provision a secure gateway client docker container in Bluemix.

 3. Make sure that the secure gateway is active and get the destination mapping information.
+Create destinations for mysqlIP:3306 and backendIP:8080.
+Get the destination mappings.

 ## Cloudant NoSQL setup